-This document explains the NHS newborn blood spot (NBS) screening programme and conditions identified through the programme.
+This overview is aimed at professionals working in the NHS newborn blood spot (NBS) screening programme.

 - sickle cell disease (SCD)